Forwarding Access Logs using FluentD

 , and client.key

-into the secret, so the Helm Chart can mount them to their appropriate path.
+secret so the Helm chart can mount them to their appropriate path.

 You'll see the following output: